amitroy497/javascript-array-programs-by-amit-roy/README.md

+# JavaScript Array Questions

-# 1. JavaScript function to check whether an 'input' is an array or not.
+### 1. JavaScript function to check whether an 'input' is an array or not.

-# 2. JavaScript function to clone an array.
+### 2. JavaScript function to clone an array.

-# 3. JavaScript function to get the first element of an array.
+### 3. JavaScript function to get the first element of an array.
 Passing a parameter 'n' will return the first 'n' elements of the array.